 Training and new protocols

 As we prepare to provide in-person service to our communities, we are training staff in the proper use of personal protective equipment (PPE) and cleaning procedures.
 We are following expert guidelines from the Centers for Disease Control and Prevention2, Department of Health, and Washington State’s Labor and Industries to ensure we are complying with safety protocols and maintaining a high standard to protect our staff, patrons, and the materials you check out.

-Though the materials you've received have been quarantined for at least three days, we encourage you to follow your own personal hygiene practices in handling library materials to protect yourself and others.
+Though the materials you've received have been quarantined for at least four days, we encourage you to follow your own personal hygiene practices in handling library materials to protect yourself and others.
 We will continue to stay current with new studies and follow appropriate guidelines recommended by public health agencies on materials and cleaning protocols.

 2“Cleaning and Disinfecting Your Facility,” Centers for Disease Control and Prevention.